 An official with the Transport Workers Union said he doubted that a bus tire could really cause a manhole cover to come loose.
 The injured woman reportedly required hospital treatment for minor injuries.
 There was no word, though, as to how the injury might affect her daily life.
 Injuries initially described as "minor" often have medical and job-related consequences for months or even years after the accident.

 This particular incident also raises important issues regarding how motor vehicle accidents are investigated.
-Each case has its own set of circumstances, and for a victim to recover the maximum in compensation for damages, a timely and thorough investigation is necessary.
+As an experienced Manhattan personal injury law firm we each case has its own set of circumstances, and for a victim to recover the maximum in compensation for damages, a timely and thorough investigation is necessary.